ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 ![The task flow of service instance initialization with the Management Utilities](/image/hsm_initialization_flow_smartcard.svg "The task flow of service instance initialization with the Management Utilities"){: caption="Figure 1.
 Task flow of service instance initialization with the Management Utilities" caption-side="bottom"}

+Initializing a service instance through a private network using the Management Utilities is currently not supported.
+{: note}

 ## Step 1: Order smart cards and smart card readers
 {: #order-smart-card-and-reader}